 After the procedure, you will be sent home with the toe bandaged and instructions on what to do (pain medications, elevation, rest, keep dry, etc).
 Typically, your podiatrist will review you within a couple of days and change the dressing, and then given you instructions on self management of the toe (ie changing dressings yourself) over the coming 1-2 weeks.
 Your podiatrist will then normally review the toe again at that point to make sure it is healing properly, and then follow up with you as necessary after then.

-Most sufferers of chronic ingrown toenails will be suitable for the procedure, however there are some situations where this may not be appropriate.
 This includes patients with medical conditions where there is poor circulation in the foot, certain medication treatments, or if there are other health problems you podiatrist feels may affect your ability to recover suitably from the procedure.
+At your initial consultation, your podiatrist will review your medical history, and undertake an assessment to confirm if a surgical procedure is appropriate to manage your condition.

-We understand that some people can be very worried and anxious about having minor surgery under local anaesthetic.
-If you are ‘needle-phobic’ or suffer from anxiety about the procedure, we are able to provide you with some sedation to reduce your stress and concerns.
-We commonly use Penthrox (“the green whistle”) which can be inhaled immediately prior to, and during the injections to calm you for the procedure.
-An additional fee applies to the use of Penthrox sedation.
+If you are 'needle-phobic' or suffer from anxiety about having a minor procedure, we are often able to provide some sedation to reduce your stress and concerns.
+We commonly use Penthrox ("the green whistle") which can be inhaled immediately prior to, and during the injections to calm you for the procedure (an additional fee applies to the use of Penthrox sedation).

 Alternatively, we can prescribe a dose of a benzodiazepine (like Valium), which is a tablet that can be taken about 1 hour prior to the procedure.
 A responsible adult will be required to drive you to and from the procedure in this circumstance.